-Many websites and even applications online are built on top of a CMS.
-According to recent survey data, WordPress has a 60% market share, making it the most popular CMS by far.
-The next closest competitor, Joomla, has only 5.2%!
-But unlike bespoke software, many people don’t test their WordPress website.
-While the core of WordPress is fairly well tested by it’s creators, users, and the open source community, the same cannot be said for every plugin and theme.
+Many people don’t test their WordPress websites, and it’s a problem.
+While the core of WordPress is fairly well-tested by its creators, users, and the open-source community, the same cannot be said for every plugin and theme.
 There’s an infinite combination of versions, hosting environments, plugins, themes, and configurations.
 You can’t trust the community to catch every bug that could affect your website.

 Applying automated UI testing to the public-facing pages of a WordPress website is just like testing anything else.
-However there are as many plugins for the administration panel as there are for the public pages.
+However, there are as many plugins for the administration panel as for the public pages.
 In addition, you might be creating plugins and themes of your own that you want to test.
-This post will cover how to write automated tests that can login into your WordPress admin, install plugins, and modify settings.
+This post will cover how to write WordPress browser tests that can log in to your WordPress admin, install plugins, and modify settings.

 The following is a test we maintain for our official WordPress plugin.
-In this example I’ll show you how to install a plugin from the official WordPress directory, activate it, modify it’s settings, and verify it’s being displayed as expected.
+In this example, we’ll show you how to install a plugin from the official WordPress directory, activate it, modify its settings, and verify it’s displaying as expected.
 You should be able to use many of these same steps to test installing and modifying any plugin or theme.

 Step 2 & 3 enter the username and password.

 Step 4 submits the form and logs into the admin.

 Step 5 asserts that the login was successful by checking that it’s on the Dashboard page.